shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/Personal Life.md

 ![Editing a markdown file for a talk](/images/2.png){: .align-right width="470px"}
 ---

-* I also love playing cricket and badminton.
+* I also like playing cricket and badminton.
 I believe sports teach us persistence, self-discipline, mental toughness, and resilience.
 It helps to improve the overall personality development.
 All these also reflect in other parts of your life.

 ![Editing a markdown file for a talk](/images/13.png){: .align-left width="470px"}
 ![Editing a markdown file for a talk](/images/14.png){: .align-right width="470px"}